Gundersheim Group Real Estate

 There are two tiers of inventory right now:

 1. The Stale Tier: Homes sitting 70+ days, pushing "days on market" higher and creating the illusion that buyers have time.
+2. The Fresh Tier: New, well-priced listings that go pending in a weekend.

 Here's what should get your attention if you're banking on spring inventory to "save" your search: Boston new listings down 15.5% in January.